 After Christmas, Mom took a ride with her dad (my “Pop” that I adored), and he asked her if she liked what she had gotten for Christmas.
 It was then then she told him about the sock.
 As they talked, eventually the subject of the Easter Bunny came up and Mom asked Pop, “Do you think the bunny will leave me candy if I have a basket?”
 Pop replied, “I think he will.”
 That Easter season, Mom put out her basket, and when she woke up the next morning, her basket contained a package of Heath bars.
 Her heart knew, even at that young age, that Pop made sure she wasn’t disappointed again.

 Fast forward to Christmas in our family this year.
 My mom is now living with my husband and I, and my Dad is living in a memory care facility.
 This is our first Christmas on this new journey, and it has brought many logistical and emotional changes.
-I’ve woken up at my parents’ house for Christmas my entire life.
+I’ve awakened at my parents’ house for Christmas my entire life.
 Even as adults, we spent the night with them.
-This year, I woke up with my husband in our house, the one we now all share together.
-It felt strange not packing up on Christmas Eve to go to my parents’ house for the night.
-I knew my Christmas morning would feel different too.
-Mom, for the past 30 years or so, woke us all up at 5:00 am by loudly playing The Christmas Song by Nat King Cole.
+This year, I woke up for the first time in my own home, the one Mom now shares with us.
+It felt strange not packing up on Christmas Eve to go to my parents’ house for the night, and I knew my Christmas morning would feel different too.
+Mom, for the past 30 years or so, woke us all up at 5:00 a.m. by loudly playing The Christmas Song by Nat King Cole.
 It’s impossible for me to hear the opening of that song without memories of those mornings flooding my mind.
 Our traditions have now been changed not by choice, but by our circumstances.

 Traditions, no matter how strong, are always vulnerable to life circumstances or personalities of those who’ve been a part of them.
 Some things in life can’t be exactly the same, but they can still be beautiful.
 It all depends on whether or not we are willing to open our hearts to new experiences or are able to let go of past ones we wish we could keep forever.
 Believe it or not, we have the ability to adjust and adapt in ways we never thought possible.
 As a matter of fact, some of our greatest revelations are the things we see when we are forced into searching for new ways of doing things.
 It is easy to get comfortable and go on auto-pilot when it comes to certain aspects of life.
 Familiarity can bring great comfort, but it can also cause you to not even consider what else might be just as (or even more) amazing.